 The Renaissance

-During the Renaissance in France, clothing underwent a significant evolution, reflecting the cultural and artistic revival of the era.
+During the French Renaissance, clothing underwent a significant evolution, reflecting the cultural and artistic revival of the era.
 Fashion became more intricate and refined, showcasing wealth, status, and artistic sensibilities.

 Men wore lavish doublets and jackets in silk and velvet, adorned with intricate embroidery.
 Women donned opulent gowns of silk and satin, embellished with detailed beadwork and lace.
 They finished their look with elaborate headdresses like the French hood, adorned with jewels and feathers.